Complaint Form - Consumer Affairs Branch

 Important Information - Please read first

-- The Consumer Affairs Branch investigates and responds to complaints concerning tenant-landlord, cable, and consumer problems.
+- The Consumer Affairs Branch responds to complaints concerning tenant-landlord, cable, and consumer problems.
 Complaints are resolved through voluntary mediation or arbitration between the parties.
 We can assist you if your dispute involves a business, tenant/landlord transaction, and taxicab services that occurred in Fairfax County (excluding the City of Alexandria, City of Fairfax and the City of Falls Church).